Overdue fees, encumbrances and termination

-You can pay fees using a number of payment options, late payments must be received before the applicable census date to avoid penalties or termination of your enrolment.
+You can pay fees using a number of payment options, payments must be received before the applicable census date to avoid penalties or termination of your enrolment.

 International students are reminded that it is a condition of your student visa to make sure your fees are paid by the due date.

 Please contact Student Central for assistance.

 If you do not follow University procedures or due dates for fees, library borrowing, loans etc. an encumbrance will be placed on your student record.

-Where an encumbrance is applied, students are advised by letter the reason for the encumbrance and the steps required to have the encumbrance removed.
+Where an encumbrance is applied, you will be advised by email of reason for the encumbrance and the steps required to have the encumbrance removed.

-To have a fee related encumbrance lifted you must make payment directly to Student Central.
+To have a fee related encumbrance removed you must make payment directly to Student Central.
 Once your payment has been received it may take up to 48 hours for the encumbrance to be removed from your record.
 Other payment methods may take up to 5 working days to be processed.

 Outstanding library fees or fines can be paid at Library invoice payments.

 An encumbrance will be placed on your record after the census date if you owe more than $30 or have an active overdue notification: